-New Zealand's seasonally adjusted unemployment rate edged up to 5.4% in the December 2025 quarter, higher than both the previous quarter and market expectations of 5.3%.
-This was the highest jobless rate since the September 2015 quarter, as the number of unemployed individuals rose by 5,000 from the prior quarter to 165,000.
-At the same time, employment rose marginally during the quarter.
-The labour force participation rate also rose to 70.5% from 70.3%, signaling a modest increase in workforce engagement.
-The underutilisation rate, a broader measure of spare labour capacity, stood at 13.0% and was well above the 12.2% level a year earlier.
-These figures pointed to higher engagement in the labour market amid mixed signals on slack, suggesting a tentative improvement in conditions. source: Statistics New Zealand
+New Zealand's seasonally adjusted unemployment rate inched down to 5.3% in the March 2026 quarter, lower than both the previous quarter and market expectations of 5.4%.
+The latest reading declined from the highest jobless rate since the September 2015 quarter in Q4 of 2025, as the number of unemployed individuals fell by 2,000 from the prior quarter to 163,000.
+At the same time, employment increased by 4 thousand to 2.89 million during the quarter, bringing the employment rate to 66.7%, unchanged from Q4.
+The labour force participation rate also edged down to 70.4%, lower than both the previous quarter and market expectations of 70.5%, signaling a modest decline in workforce engagement.
+The underutilisation rate, a broader measure of spare labour, stood at 12.9%, well above the 12.4% level a year earlier.
+These figures pointed to mixed signals on labour market slack, suggesting a tentative improvement in overall conditions. source: Statistics New Zealand

 Calendar GMT Reference Actual Previous Consensus TEForecast